whennemuth/kuali-cloudformation/kuali_ec2_alb/README.md

    [Reverse proxying](https://medium.com/commutatus/how-to-configure-a-reverse-proxy-in-aws-b164de91176e) is accomplished through the [application load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) that takes in all traffic bound for the ec2 instances over ports 80 (http) and 443 (https) and routes according to path-based rules to the appropriate ports on the EC2 hosts .
 The corresponding docker container is published on the appropriate ec2 host port.
 This removes the need for an [apache ](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html) or [nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) running inside the ec2 host.
 4. **Cloudformation:**
    Create, update, or delete the cloud formation stack for the infrastructure and app deployment.
-   Resources created are the EC2 instance (with profile, role, security group, log group, & application load balancer) as shown below.
+   Resources created are the EC2 instances (with profile, role, security group, log group, & application load balancer) as shown below.

 ![layount](./diagram1.png)